 In his current work role as BDM of Think, a local software development company, Mike has developed a strong business and personal network that includes many local businesses, education establishments, and business development organisations e.g. Chamber of Commerce, Priority 1 etc. He has also developed significant contacts in other major business centres including Auckland, Hamilton, New Plymouth and Christchurch.

 As well as business, Mike has a real passion for supporting youth organisations.
 He is a mentor and judge for the Young Enterprise Scheme and co-founder of local youth organisation MVP.
 He has also been a youth rugby coach for the past 7 years.

 Mike is super excited about STEMFest and what it can do to raise the profile of STEM across the Bay of Plenty and is keen to be an integral part of making it a success.

-Marie Larkin – Project Manager
+Marie Larkin – Project Advisor

 Marie previously worked in the UK for a top 3 bank.
 After gaining a first class degree in Social Policy and Administration she then moved into the technology sector.

 Marie started her career as a mainframe operations analyst, having been trained by IBM in London.
 Over the last two decades Marie has held a variety of positions in the technology, business and finance arenas.
 Her last role in the UK was to lead a global Data Warehouse project delivery team.
 Marie is ITIL © Certified and is passionate about delivering change and excellent customer service.
 Having worked with colleagues from around the world, from all different backgrounds, Marie values teamwork, diversity, knowledge sharing and empowering individuals.